wScottSh/bottom10/README.md

 # Bottom 10 Typing

-Typing improvement happens fastest when you focus on the words you type the slowest.
-Traditional typing tests and tutors cycle through large sets of words evenly, which can be inefficient.
-Bottom 10 Typing flips this around: after each test, it identifies your "worst performing" words — the slowest words in your personal word set — and drills them in the next session.
-Much like spaced repetition emphasizes the flashcards that give you the most trouble, or a Kanban board's limits highlight bottlenecks, Bottom 10 Typing makes inefficiencies unmistakably "loud," drawing your focus directly to them.
+Bottom 10 Typing is a web-based typing tutor that focuses on improving your typing speed by targeting the words you struggle with the most.
+Instead of practicing large, uniform sets of words, it automatically identifies your "worst performing" words — the slowest words in your personal word set — and drills them in the next session.
+This approach helps you rapidly gain muscle memory efficiency where you need it most, accelerating your improvement.

 ## Getting Started